But it also showed off some of its most important ads and marketing tactics.

 Their consensus was that it sucked ... "a half-assed hackneyed attempt." ...
 Apple became cocky, not realizing that corporate technology managers might feel more comfortable buying from an established company like IBM rather than one named after a piece of fruit.

 Okay, Jobs thought.
-With "cheeky confidence," as Isaacson put it, he decided to take out a full page ad in The Wall Street Journal, in order to "cleverly positio[n] the upcoming computer battle as a two-way contest between the spunky and rebellious Apple and the establishment Goliath IBM."
+With "cheeky confidence," as Isaacson put it, he decided to take out a full page ad in The Wall Street Journal, to "cleverly position the upcoming computer battle as a two-way contest between the spunky and rebellious Apple and the establishment Goliath IBM."

 Its headline: "Welcome, IBM.
 Seriously"